jasonray/statman-meter/README.md

 var meter = new Meter('webservice-calls');
-meter.record(2000); //record that a call occurred for 2000 milliseconds meter.record(4000); //record that a call occurred for 4000 milliseconds meter.count()       //reports that there have been 2 calls meter.getAverage(); //reports that the average call is taking 3000 milliseconds
+meter.record(2000); //record that a call occurred for 2000 milliseconds meter.record(4000); //record that a call occurred for 4000 milliseconds meter.count();      //reports that there have been 2 calls meter.getAverage(); //reports that the average call is taking 3000 milliseconds
 ```